 - Bunny-Ears Lawyer: Andrew doubts his expertise but as the series goes on it's made clear that he's basically the only competent male hormone monster in the department.

 - Depraved Bisexual: Admits that he'll sometimes screw guys.
-He once hate-fucked a decpitated head.
+He once hate-fucked a decapitated head.
 You don't get more depraved than that.

-- Sure, he's a depraved sex fiend who encourages all sorts of odd behavior from Andrew, but even he is left at a loss for words when Jay's sadistic brothers try to force them into a game of jizzcuit in exchange for porn.
+- Everyone Has Standards: Sure, he's a depraved sex fiend who encourages all sorts of odd behavior from Andrew, but there are some lines he knows not to cross.

 - Hearing that the Shame Wizard collects Nazi dildos disgusts him no end.